ANSWERED ON THIS PAGE:

 What is an MDEL?

-Manufacturers of Class I devices in Canada must apply for a Medical Device Establishment License (MDEL) unless they solely import or distribute though a licensed distributor/importer.
-The MDEL is not a device specific license, but rather it applies to the applicant and their company; one MDEL is sufficient per manufacturer and may cover a range of Class I devices.
+Manufacturers of Class I devices in Canada must apply for an MDEL unless they solely import or distribute through a licensed distributor/importer.
+Importers and distributors who wish to market licensed Class II-IV products also require an MDEL.
+The MDEL is not a device- specific license, but rather it applies to the applicant and their company; one MDEL per manufacturer is sufficient and may cover a range of Class I devices.

 What is an MDL?